18 Exercises That Show You Exactly What Muscles You Are Stretching

 5. Neck and Back Muscles Stretch

-Muscles highlighted: Trapezius.
+Muscles targeted: Trapezius.

 Start by standing with feet together.
 Keeping your spine long, slowly sit your hips back and round your upper back, tucking your chin into your chest.